Skip to main content.

 Contact: Sue Pilla ([email protected])

-• Afro Latin Percussion Ensemble
+• Afro-Caribbean Percussion Ensemble

-Afro Latin Percussion Ensemble
+Afro-Caribbean Percussion Ensemble

 Practice & performance; study & consideration of the rhythms (& culture) of the West African drum legacies thriving in modern music; essential music languages & roots of popular music in our hemisphere: Afro Brazilian (samba, batucada, bossa nova), Afro Cuban (guaguanco, bembe, rumba Columbia) Afro Puerto Rican (plena, guaracha, bomba), etc. etc. Requirements: attendance, focus & participation (at best level of ability) in weekly Ensemble.